fyrkov/inbox-pattern-demo/README.md

 - **Processing is heavy, slow, or failure-prone** (calls external systems, long computations) and you don't want that coupled to broker consumption.
 - **You need self-service, fine-grained replay** of individual events without touching shared broker infrastructure.
-- **You need to replay beyond broker retention**, or want a durable local audit trail of everything received.
-- **Exactly-once side effects matter** - payments, ledgers, anything where double-processing is expensive.

-Skip it when:

-- **Processing is cheap, fast, and naturally idempotent** - then a plain idempotent consumer (just store dedup keys, let the broker manage offsets) is leaner and enough.
-- **You don't need local replay or an audit trail**, and broker-side offset resets are easy in your environment.
-- **Storage or operational simplicity is at a premium** and the volume is high - copying every payload may not be worth it.

 ## The one-line summary